 Issuing Authority: Court records are available from the Convicting Court and can be sent directly to the applicants.

-Special Seal(s) / Color / Format: Bears a round wet seal of the Greek State, affixed square stamp and signatures
+Special Seal(s) / Color / Format: Bears a round wet seal of the Greek State, affixed square stamp and signatures.

 Issuing Authority Personnel Title: The Presiding Judge

-Registration Criteria: There is no registration criteria
+Registration Criteria: There are no registration criteria.

 Procedure for Obtaining: Applicants should provide the court with the case number shown in the penal record.

-Alternate Documents: There are no alternate documents
+Exceptions: There are no exceptions.

 Comments: All Greek court/prison documents must be accompanied by an official ENGLISH translation performed by the Greek Ministry of Foreign Affairs at this location: Arionos 10, Psiri, 105 54 Athens.
-Applicant must request a full court transcript with detailed information ( praktika dikis)
+Applicant must request a full court transcript with detailed information (praktika dikis).

 Available

-Fees: There are no fees
+Fees: There are no fees.

 Document Name: A military record type "A" (Pistopiitiko Stratologikis Katastaseos Typou "A" or Πιστοποιητικό Στρατολογικής Καταστάσεως Τύπου "A") is available to Greek males who are eighteen years of age or older and who have completed their military service.
 Those who have been exempted from service or who have had their military duty deferred may obtain the Type "B" (Typou B') (Pistopiitiko Stratologikis Katastaseos or Πιστοποιητικό Στρατολογικής Καταστάσεως Τύπου "B") giving the reason for exemption or deferral.